Policies & Procedures

 Cancellations

-Consistent attendance: If you cancel more than 1 session in a term any subsequent cancellations will be charged at the full session fee to hold your place for the rest of the term.
+- Consistent attendance: If you cancel more than 1 session in a term any subsequent cancellations will be charged at 100% of the session fee to hold your child’s place for the rest of the term, regardless of illness, misadventure, or planned absence due to school excursions or clashes.

 How to cancel your appointment